OHSU-OCTRI/omop-annotator/README.md

 ```

 Now add your migrations in this directory.
 For example, `V19700101000042__my_first_migration.sql` which follows the format: `V`, followed by the year, month, day, hours, minutes, seconds (YYYYMMDDhhmmss), two underscores, a short description, and finally `.sql`.

+## Search Indexing

+The Judging interface for OMOP Annotator provides judges with the ability to perform full text searches on VisitOccurrences as well as all related visit data.
+To do this efficiently, the application uses the Hibernate Search library, which provides a consistent API over full text search engines such as Apache Lucene and Elasticsearch.
+See the `application.properties` file to view the configuration options.

+The default search engine is Lucene, which stores index data to disk.
+An index schema is created on application startup, but the index is not populated until the Indexer has been run.
+The easiest way to do this is to login as an admin and navigate to the url: `/admin/search/init_index`.
+Note that this operation will index all visit occurrences associated with a Patient record that has been assigned to a Pool.
+This operation can take a long time so it should be performed when the application is not in use.